samuelstanley0101/phishing_email_detection/README.md

 **--percent, -P:** The percent of the original datasets to put in the subset.

+**--examples, -E:** The number of examples which should be in the subset.

+*Note that specifying number of examples may result in a subset slightly less proportional to the original dataset than specifying the percent would be.*

 **--outfile, -O:** The file to write the subset to.
 Should be a CSV.

 **-r:** Recursively add all files in subdirectories specified.

+**--verbose:** Print additional messages while running.

+**--silent:** Print no messages while running.

 **files:** The files or directories containing datasets to make a subset out of.
 All files from any directories specified will be used, but any subdirectories within the directories specified will be ignored unless `-r` is used. **If no files are specified, all files (excluding subdirectories) from the `source-datasets` directory will be used.**

-*Note: a --example argument will be added soon.*